Tokens

 figma.hide

-Hide the variable from library publishing:
+Hide variable from publishing:

 JSON